cgruver/cgruver/_drafts/2023-03-22-Development-On-OpenShift-With-Eclipse-Che.md

 1. Create a CatalogSource for the Dev Workspace Operator

+   __Note:__ This step is not necessary if you are installing OpenShift Dev Spaces.
+A supported OpenShift cluster already has the appropriate catalog sources.

    ```bash
    cat << EOF | oc apply -f -
    apiVersion: operators.coreos.com/v1alpha1